F4

 Miele Main Control PCB Fault

-Vacuum does not respond to trigger or power button, F4 displayed or LED flashes rapidly when battery inserted
+Vacuum does not respond to the trigger or power button; F4 is displayed, or the LED flashes rapidly when the battery is inserted.

 Advertisements